If you're highly organised and aspire to be key to the smooth running of an organisation, a career as a secretary or administrator would suit you

 - Pitman Training

-It is possible in some sectors, such as charities, property or large organisations, to move up through internal vacancies and opportunities, or perhaps move into other areas of the company such as sales or marketing.
-Therefore, working in administration in a sector that you are interested in can be a good 'foot in the door'.
+In some sectors, such as the charity and property sectors, it's possible to move up through internal vacancies and opportunities, or perhaps move into other areas of the company such as sales or marketing.
+Therefore, working in administration in a sector that you are interested in can offer much potential in terms of future career prospects.

 Alternatively, you may wish to develop other specific skills for certain roles.
 For example, you could use your shorthand skills to become a verbatim reporter, attending court hearings and making records of the outcome.